rudderlabs/dbt-customer-journey-analysis/README.md

 # Customer Journey Analysis using DBT and RudderStack

-This repository contains a sample DBT project for Rudder stack.
+This repository contains a sample DBT project for RudderStack.
 It can be applied on the RudderStack data residing in Google BigQuery.

 ## Overview